 BE AN ACTUARY and Actuarial Career Days (various places in the U.S.) and other actuarial info.

 John Hancock (General career information)

-Careers at Milliman (to find internships, search for "internship")
+Careers at Milliman (to find internships, search for "internship") and contact local offices

 Related graduate programs: